 Sometimes your macarons have pockets of air in them, so they aren’t completely hollow, but they still have these gaps like in the examples below.

 Sometimes the air pockets are like this, just random holes in between full shells.
+That doesn’t mean there’s something wrong with your macarons, or that you are doing anything wrong.

 Sometimes, those hollow pockets or gaps will fill up as the macaron sandwiches mature for 24 or 48 hours.
 However, sometimes they won’t.
 Use the same troubleshooting below for pockets of air and gaps as you would for a completely hollow shell.